RivuROX913/SBIFM/README.md

 #> [1] 10
 ```

-The function `generateDat()` generates a sparse loading matrix with
+The function `generateData()` generates a sparse loading matrix with
 given parameters and returns factor model data with that loading matrix
 along with other true parameters.